* China GDP rises 7.5 pct y/y, just above forecasts

-An early mover in Asia was the New Zealand dollar, which slid to $0.8714 after the country reported softer-than-expected inflation.
+A big mover in Asia was the New Zealand dollar, which slid to $0.8700 after the country reported softer-than-expected inflation.

-World oil prices have been falling for three weeks now as traders shift their focus from violence in Iraq and Libya to weak global fundamentals.
+Oil prices managed a small bounce on Wednesday having struck a three-month trough the day before.
+Prices have been falling for three weeks now as traders shift their focus from violence in Iraq and Libya to weak global fundamentals.

-Brent futures lost another 18 cents to $105.84 a barrel, having shed over a dollar on Tuesday.
-U.S. crude futures recouped a little of their losses to be up 23 cents at $100.19 a barrel.
-(Editing by Clarence Fernandez)
+Brent futures edged up 8 cents to $106.10 a barrel, having shed over a dollar on Tuesday.
+U.S. crude futures recouped 46 cents to stand at $100.42 a barrel.
+(Editing by Clarence Fernandez and Eric Meijer)